Harmonized System Codes Explained

 HS codes are a global classification system for importing and exporting goods.
-Harmonized System codes are administrated by the World Customs Organization (WCO).
-It serves as the foundation for the import and export process globally.
+Administration of the Harmonize System is via by the World Customs Organization (WCO).
+It serves as the foundation for the worldwide harmonized system Canada.

-HS Codes are utilized during the export and processes for goods.
-They are built using a numerical classification method.
-They are used by customs authorities worldwide to identify products cross border transit.
+HS Codes are key aspect of cross border shipping processes.
+They are a numerical classification method.
+Customs authorities rely on this system to identify products cross border transit.

 HS code vector image-1